Contactless Fleet Management: Tracking & Theft Prevention

 September 11, 2020

-As such, contactless fleet management technology is helping decision makers in the freight industry adapt to the demands of the freight industry and worldwide social distancing measures.
+As such, contactless fleet management technology is helping decision-makers in the freight industry adapt to the industry’s demands and worldwide social distancing measures.
 In short, we know technology defines fleet management.
 But what does contactless mean?

 Contactless in the current sense means “immediate closeness is not required.”
 Contactless deliveries (also sometimes called touchless) are common in the B2C sector.
 Just think about the Amazon Prime packages making it hard to open the front door.
 The goods arrived, you didn’t see the driver, but you have digital proof of the transaction.
 Now take that same, simple contactless concept and transfer it to the exponentially more complex (and traditionally, paper-heavy) world of freight, logistics, and warehousing.

 Remember the time before smartphones?
 Hardly, right?
 The world truly changed on January 9, 2007, when Steve Jobs unveiled the first Apple iPhone.
 You may have seen Steve Jobs’ iconic iPhone-1 keynote presentation.
-In it, first he referenced the fact that in 1984, Apple introduced the Macintosh, and it changed the whole computer industry.
+In it, he first referenced the fact that in 1984, Apple introduced the Macintosh, which changed the entire computer industry.
 Then Jobs referenced the iPod, which Apple introduced in 2001, which didn’t “just change the way we all listen to music, [but] changed the entire music industry.”

 Then, Jobs (famously) teased the audience that he was now introducing three revolutionary products of world-class technology.
 Jobs said, “The first one is a widescreen iPod with touch controls.
 The second is a revolutionary mobile phone.
 And the third is a breakthrough internet communications device.”
 After letting the crowd slowly catch on, Jobs confirmed, “These are not three separate devices; this is one device, and we are calling it iPhone.”